strellic/Hackbox/README.md

 docker pull strellic/hackbox_kali # not required if you remove kali room
 ```

+After this, you should have created a Docker volume and have the OpenVPN Docker container up and running.
 From there, follow the setup instructions in each of the folders.

 ## GOTTY Support